CCALI/a2jauthor/wiki/Dev Environment MAMP.md

 You should now have access to a working production copy of the app at [http://localhost/CALI/app/js/author/index.production.html](http://localhost/CALI/app/js/author/index.production.html).
 Client-side changes will require running `npm run build:client`.
 Changes in `~/Sites/CALI/app/src/` will require restarting the node server.

 ## Debugging PHP  ----NOTE---- Both Atom and VS Code provide php debug extensions
-`js/author/CAJA_WS.php` handles api transactions, user management, and file IO.
+`CAJA_WS.php` handles api transactions, user management, and file IO.
 You'll likely need to debug this file at some point.

 ## follow their setup directions - the following may be deprecated depending on your local setup.